forestgrape/coronavirus/index.md

 * Large areas/entire world: Assuming a mixing of air in the lower 1500 density meters and an average population density of about 15 persons per square kilometer:<br>
 (1'000'000 * 1500 cubic meters)/15 persons  = 100 million cubic meters of air per person.

-#### virion destruction
+#### virion decay
+Virion decay happens everywhere in the air, in the body, in water.
+Depending on the location there are different mechanisms:
-- sunlight inactivates virions the UV part destroys RNA.
+- sunlight inactivates virions<br>
+    mainly the UV part destroys RNA.
 Even stable DNA in the inner layer of the skin,  protected by outer layer of the skin, a cell membrane and inside a the cell nucleus takes damage from exposure to UV (the more light absorbing melanin the less sunlight reaches the inner layer of the skin).
-- heat
+- heat<br>
     particles and surfaces exposed to sunlight reach easily temperatures over 45 degrees.
 At this temperature virions don't stay intact for long [Chan 2011](#chan).
+- disintegration/decay<br>
+    * single stranded RNA is unstable and thus even under optimal conditions virions have a probability to decay
+    * virion have no repair mechansim since they don't have a metabolism
+    * digestion through other organisms e.g. bacteria

 #### virion clearance
-[in work]
+Virion are cleared from the air by the mechanism below.  and due to [virion decay](#virion-decay) there's no accumulation.
+- [virion decay](#virion-decay) in air which occurs mainly through sun light
 - condensation
 - rainfall
 - virion attachment to non infectable materials (which is nearly everthing except a tiny fraction of cells in the scarce hosts)